-108 Gabbay, Thagard, & Woods, General Preface, v-vi.
+109 Gabbay, Thagard, & Woods, General Preface, v-vi.

-$^{^{109}}$ We will draw a future distinction between these two, with "worldview" being a far stronger term with ontological implications.
+110 We will draw a future distinction between these two, with "worldview" being a far stronger term with ontological implications.

-So, we want to assert that science and epistemology, when considered generally, much like theology and philosophy, have the same referent (a general account of the universe) as their target material but choose a specific vocabulary and mode of argument when discussing with a particular target audience.
-Thus, it is sometimes argued that the distinction is, on a technical level, one more of the level of abstraction, when we ask a "philosophical" question we are not looking to the empirical work of a particular science, indeed we cannot, but we are establishing principles applicable to all sciences.
+abstraction, when we ask a "philosophical" question we are not looking to the empirical work of a particular science, indeed we cannot, but we are establishing principles applicable to all sciences.
 This is certainly a useful, working definition but on analysis it begs the question as it already assumes a difference; but we have already seen Quine sees no substantive difference between science and philosophy, whereas the positivists denied philosophy any knowledge bearing status (so there would be no metaphysical principles to be had) and yet many physical scientists were historically happy to be known as practicing "natural philosophy."